Documentation Index

 TransformComponent.getComponentType());

-// This entity and component will be rolled back after the suite
+// This entity will be removed after the suite

 }